 There’s nothing like the land down under.
 Golden beaches, surfers in search of the perfect wave, kangaroos, coffee shops and that irresistible Australian accent… the Aussie lifestyle is pretty perfect.
 If you’re headed here to work on your English skills, make sure to also study the local lingo.
-Check out our round up of 12 great Australian slang expressions so you can blend right in with the locals!
+Check out our round up of 12 great Australian slang expressions so you can learn English in Australia like a local!

 This cute little word is actually just slang for “afternoon”.
 You might use it like, “Are you up for a movie after class this arvo?”